mattduffield/frontendcreator/docs/tutorials/form-screen.md

 6) Clicking save will navigate you to the designer.

 7) We are now ready to start building our layout.
 There are a total of five elements that we will use.
-We will create each individually using an animation that you can follow along.
+We will create each individually using a video that you can follow along.

 {% youtube %}
   https://www.youtube.com/watch?v=z-4SzNHKqRE